-If you love and use those lands, you should be worried about their future, and you should fight for their interests.
+If you love and use federal lands, you should be worried about their future, and you should fight for their interests.

 Mother Nature may be cold and uncaring, but that doesn’t mean you should be.

-I used to work in Washington D.C. where I spent five years working for a senior member of Congress.
-For at least two of those years, I worked directly on environmental issues for the Chairman that controlled enviro spending.
+As a background, I used to work in Washington D.C. where I spent five years working for a senior member of Congress.
+For at least two of those years, I worked directly on environmental issues for the Chairman that controlled enviro spending in the House of Representatives.

-This is something I care a great deal about, am intimately familiar with, and think we should all be a little more involved with and aware of.
+This is a topic I care a great deal about, am intimately familiar with, and think we should all be a little more involved with and aware of.

 The Average American